drevoksi/cstudies/README.md

 # cstudies
-I explore different maths and algoritms I can code
+I explore maths and algorithms in code